SSoelvsten/bdd-benchmark/README.md

 # BDD Benchmark

-This repository contains multiple examples for use of BDDs to solve various problems.
+This repository contains multiple examples for use of Binary Decision Diagrams (BDDs) to solve various problems.
 These are all implemented in exactly the same way, thereby allowing one to compare implementations.

 <!-- markdown-toc start - Don't edit this section.
 Run M-x markdown-toc-refresh-toc -->
 **Table of Contents**